 This article explains the different licenses available on Iconfinder and responds to FAQs about licenses.
 For a quick overview of Dos and Don'ts with licenses, please see this license overview.

 How to know what license agreement an icon has?

-When you click on an icon in the search results, information about the icon appear.
+When you click on an icon in the search results, information about the icon appears.
 Here you can see the license agreement.
 You will be able to find the license agreement on the icon page.
 Click on the license to read full terms.

 What does commercial use mean?

 Commercial use refers to income-generating use of any kind, whether direct or indirect.

 Is there a way to use "Free for personal use" icons for commercial purposes?

 Unfortunately, if an icon has been set as free for personal use, you may use it only for that purpose.
 However, the icon designer (the copyright owner) may give you permission to use the icon in a commercial way.
 Please write to the icon designer to get to an agreement over the use of the icon you are interested in.

 Can I acquire a commercial use license for an icon if I pay for it?

 Paying for an icon doesn't change the license agreement for the icon in question.
 Again, the best way to know if you can do this is by contacting the copyright owner and asking for permission to use the icon for a commercial purpose.
 Read about How to message an icon designer

 Can Iconfinder give you permission to use an icon for purposes different from the ones specified in the license agreement?

 The answer is no. Iconfinder cannot by-pass the license agreement that the icon designers have established for their icons.
 Only the copyright owner can give permission to do this.